Mohan Acharya

-Er.Mohan Acharya is a business man and Nepali politician member of the House of Representatives of the federal parliament.
-His main aim is for the betterment development of Rasuwa.
-He focuses in development of Rasuwa.He lives in thousands of hearts of people in Nepal.
-He's only the key person for the development in Rasuwa.
-He was elected under the first-past-the-post system from Rasuwa-1 constituency, representing Nepali Congress.
+Mohan Acharya is a Nepali businessman, politician and member of the House of Representatives of the federal parliament.
+He was elected under the first-past-the-post system to represent the Rasuwa-1 constituency as the Nepali Congress representative.
 He defeated his nearest rival Janardan Dhakal by more than 4,000 votes.
 He is also a member of the House Public Accounts Committee.